Frequently Asked Questions

 How is O-Wool dyed?

-I use GOTS certified low-impact acid dyes.
-These dyes do not contain heavy metals and have a high absorption rate.
+I use low-impact dyes on all of the yarns, with the exception of a selection of colors in the Balance yarn line.
+Low-impact dyes do not contain heavy metals and have a high absorption rate.
 Less water is required to rinse out these dyes, and less dyestuff is left in what wastewater is produced.
 The wastewater at the dye house is tested regularly to ensure minimal environmental impact.
 Additionally, it is common practice to bleach yarn before dyeing.
 We do not use bleach.

-O-Wool is Merino wool - why doesn’t it feel softer?
+O-Wool is Merino wool - why don't some of the yarns feel softer?